NunoSempere/nunosempere.github.io/rat/eamentalhealth/analysis/writeup.md

 With regards to other fuzzier pathways, they would have to be outlined first.

 In each of the first three cases, there are many different steps in the process of providing mental healthcare, until impact is reached.
 I do not think this is a case of the conjunctive fallacy, but more of a case of attrition.
+All in all, the whole logical model would be:

 - Mental healthcare is offered to EAs.
 - Some, but not all the EAs who need it apply for it.
 - Some non-EAs also apply.
 They are somehow filtered.